nautobot/nautobot-app-version-control/docs/design.md

 In order to choose a connection for a model, the router first references the versioned model registry to determine if the model is under version control.
 Currently, this registry is a hardcoded mapping from ContentType to versioned/non-versioned.
+The versioned model registry is structured as an ["allow-list"](https://help.dnsfilter.com/hc/en-us/articles/1500008111381-Allow-and-Block-Lists).
+If a model is absent from the list, it is assumed to be non-versioned.
 Future work in Nautobot core will make it possible for models to declare themselves whether they should be version controlled.

 Database connections for versioned and non-versioned models are defined in the nautobot_config file.